 - Using rate-limit-policy in shared mode on systems with multiple CPU cores where packet processing worker threads are provisioned on both cores will have a greater impact on system performance as locking is necessary to ensure consistency in aggregate calculations.

-- Shared rate limiting is shared across all sessions within a 128T node and is not shared across nodes of a HA pair.
+- Shared rate limiting is shared across all sessions within an SSR node and is not shared across nodes of a HA pair.

 - Shared rate limiting is not shared across multiple routers processing sessions for the same service.